 PolyGen is an amazing app.
 You can create stunning photography, including background patterns, that will blow away your audience.
 To best understand PolyGen, you should install either the Android or iOS version and play around a little with some of your own favorite images to get a feel for it.

-Any favorites for you in the list?
-What about some others ones that I didn’t get to list?
+Any favorites for you on the list?
+What about some other ones that I didn’t get to list?
 Would love to hear about them.

 UPDATE #1: 16/10/2015